billforsternz/tarrasch-chess-gui/README.md

 Steps

-1) Download a recent version of Visual Studio, with C++ support.
+1) Download and install a recent version of Visual Studio, with C++ support.
 I've tried VS2010 and VS2015

-2) Put this repository into a convenient working directory, eg git clone https:/github.com/billforsternz/tarrasch-chess-gui
+2) Put this repository into a convenient working directory, eg git clone https:/github.com/billforsternz/tarrasch-chess-gui workdir

 3) Just the one project file is required, it's called TarraschDb.vcxproj.
 It works on VS2010 and VS2015.
 The project structure is now super lean,